 International Angelman Day

-The global Angelman Syndrome community celebrates INTERNATIONAL ANGELMAN DAY (IAD) annually on the 15th February, primarily to raise awareness worldwide for Angelman syndrome but also to raise funds for national AS organisations.
+The global Angelman Syndrome community celebrates INTERNATIONAL ANGELMAN DAY (IAD) annually on the 15th February, to raise awareness worldwide for Angelman syndrome and to raise funds for national AS organisations.
 The date selected is in recognition of the 15th chromosome affected, and February is international Rare Disease month.
-The official website for IAD can be found at: www.angelmanday.info
+The official website for IAD and generic IAD resources, can be found at: www.angelmanday.info

 The Purpose of International Angelman Day is to: